athervvidhate/MiniGit/readme.md

     - **Make sure you DO NOT check off the option that says "Add a README file"**
 2. Clone this empty repository to your system
 3. Navigate to this repository from your terminal
-4. Paste the following commands
+4. Paste the following commands into the terminal:
   ```
   git remote add skeleton https://github.com/kalkulator413/dsc30-project1-startercode.git
   git pull skeleton main